dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 to configure a filesystem mount that can contain Wasm binaries.

-Dapr embeds [wazero](https://wazero.io) which loads programs compiled with the WebAssembly System Interface (WASI), obviating platform dependencies or forking otherwise needed to accomplish something like this.
+Dapr embeds [wazero](https://wazero.io) which loads programs compiled with the WASI, obviating platform dependencies or forking otherwise needed to accomplish something like this.

 ## Component format